jdx/mise/README.md

 ### `rtx activate` doesn't work in `~/.profile`, `~/.bash_profile`, `~/.zprofile`

 `rtx activate` should only be used in `rc` files.
 These are the interactive ones used when a real user is using the terminal.
 (As opposed to being executed by an IDE or something).
-Because rtx only calls `hook-env` when the prompt is displayed, calling `rtx activate` in a non-interactive session means the prompt will never be shown.
+The prompt isn't displayed in non-interactive environments so PATH won't be modified.

-For this setup, consider using shims instead which will route calls to the correct directory by looking at `PWD`.
+For non-interactive setups, consider using shims instead which will route calls to the correct directory by looking at `PWD` every time they're executed.
 You can also call `rtx exec` instead of expecting things to be directly on PATH.
 You can also run `rtx env` in a non-interactive shell, however that will only setup the global tools.
 It won't modify the environment variables when entering into a different project.

 Also see the [shebang](#shebang) example for a way to make scripts call rtx to get the runtime.
 That is another way to use rtx without activation.